compiiile/compiiile/README.md

 Config parameters can be passed by script arguments.

-For example, if you want to change the title, just run compiiile like so:
+For example, if you want to change the title, just run Compiiile like so:

 ```bash
 compiiile dev --title="My knowledge base 📚"